 Peterson joined the U.S Army Air Corps as a cadet by misrepresenting his age with a forged birth certificate.
 When his true age of 18 was discovered—too young for him to become a pilot—he was discharged “for lack of inherent flying ability.”

-Peterson then went to England in 1940 as part of the Eagle Squadron, a group of American volunteer pilots that flew missions with the RAF against the Luftwaffe.
+Peterson then went to England in 1940 as part of the Eagle Squadron, a group of American volunteer pilots that manned missions with the RAF against the Luftwaffe.
 By the age of 21, Peterson became the youngest squadron commander in the RAF and was awarded the RAF Distinguished Flying Cross.

 Peterson later joined the USAAF when the U.S. entered the war and went on to become an Ace, scoring at least nine enemy kills with nine probables.
 He was promoted to full colonel at the age of 23, the youngest in USAAF history.
 Peterson served as commander of the 4th Fighter Group from 1942 to 1943.
 The 4th Fighter Group’s main task was to provide fighter escorts for the heavy bombers of the Eighth Air Force.